Glauber: Daniel Jones' uneven performance not reassuring

 Giants QB Daniel Jones' uneven preseason performance vs. Patriots not reassuring

-Yes, there were some promising moments for the third-year quarterback, who is entering a critical season that may well determine whether the team will make a long-term commitment moving forward.
+Yes, there were some promising moments Sunday night for the third-year quarterback, who is entering a critical season that may well determine whether the team will make a long-term commitment to him.

-But there were also some troublesome moments that make you wonder whether this season will unfold like the last.
+But there also were some troublesome moments that make you wonder whether this season will unfold like the last one.

-The good: Jones looked sharp on a two-minute drive near the end of the first half that ended with his perfectly thrown 23-yard touchdown pass to Kayden Smith with 25 seconds left in the first half to give the Giants a 7-6 lead over the Patriots in the preseason finale for both teams at MetLife Stadium.
+The good: Jones looked sharp on a two-minute drive near the end of the first half that ended with his perfectly thrown 23-yard touchdown pass to Kaden Smith with 25 seconds left.
+It gave the Giants a 7-6 lead in what became a 22-20 loss to the Patriots in the preseason finale for both teams at MetLife Stadium.

 The bad: On second-and-goal from the 1 earlier in the second quarter, Jones rolled to his right and looked for Evan Engram on a shallow crossing route.
-Jones was under pressure and hurried a throw across his body in Engram’s direction, but the ball was intercepted by defensive back Justin Bethel in the end zone.
+Jones was under pressure and hurried a throw across his body in Engram’s direction, but the ball was intercepted by D’Angelo Ross in the end zone.

 Patrick Mahomes he ain’t.